Roc Toolkit internal modules

 90 //!
 There is also "flags_" field that provides additional information about task that is

-91 //! preserved accross transitions between states; for example that task is being resumed.
+91 //! preserved across transitions between states; for example that task is being resumed.

 92 //!